 December 30, 2012 by admin

 I don’t know what I imagined when I signed the guys up for ski lessons.
-I think a little bit of me thought they’d be whisked up the chair-lift and zooming down the mountains in no time.
+I think a little bit of me thought they’d be whisked up the chair-lift and zooming down the mountains in no time and I really wanted them to learn to ski.
 But the reality is that it takes a little more time to learn how to ski.
 You spend some time watching this.

 But there is also a lot of falling down and getting up.
 And flailing on the ground.
 Then the whole terrifying process repeats itself and you wonder if this is joy or torture that you’re inflicting on your children.

 I was a little anxious about this until something caught my attention.